Assessing the dynamical assumptions in Tsirelson inequality tests of non-classicality in harmonic oscillators: Tsirelson Violations in the Quantum Harmonic Oscillator

 with an upper-bound Tsirelson violation $\langle A\rangle=1.1195$; or equivalently, by swapping the sign of the odd-parity eigenstate,

 with a lower-bound Tsirelson violation $\langle A \rangle=-1.1195$.
 This agrees exactly with the work of Ref. \cite{PhysRevA.108.022211}, for which we label Eq. \ref{normal Zaw} the Zaw–Scarani state.
-We shall use this as a simple candidate state for later analysis.
+We shall use this as a simple candidate state for later analysis because the $N=6$ cut-off is the first point at which violations to Tsirelson's inequality become possible (a direct consequence of Appendix \ref{Energy Eigenstate Superpositions Appendix} and Section \ref{sec: twirl}).

 This is not an isolated violating state.
 Fig. \ref{Bloch spheres} depicts a modified ``Bloch sphere" representation of the set of all possible states constructed in the subspace spanned by the $|0\rangle$, $|3\rangle$, and $|6\rangle$ energy eigenstates with real coefficients.
 That is,